 Mentorship and role models are important for any career, but for a problem solver they take on another component: modeling.
 With a good mentor or role model, rather than having to test a specific choice or path a problem solver will learn all she can about the career and choices of a role model or mentor, ask questions when possible, and then make decisions for herself with the knowledge of these learnings.
 Employing the scientific concept of modeling in your life and career allows you to incorporate learnings from the experiences of others without having to re-create the wheel.
 (Though, of course, there are some things you have to try for yourself!)

 7. Have some fun.

-Playfulness is a key characteristic of being a problem solver; no idea is too silly and there’s fun in everything.
+Playfulness is a key characteristic of being a problem solver; no idea is too silly, and there’s fun in everything.
 So have fun, know how to let loose, and don't take everything seriously.
-Talk about an probelm-solving strategy!
+Talk about a problem-solving strategy!

 8. Have rituals but know when to break habits.

 Another problem-solving method is to slowly steep tea in the morning.
 Or grind your own coffee.
 Go to a yoga class late Sunday afternoon to re-set your mind for the week ahead.
 Have dinner with friends on the second Friday of every month.
 Establish things that you like to do and do them regularly.
 This helps you train your brain for regularity and create moments in work and life that you look forward to.

 But also know when and how to regularly change your environment and break habits.
 Whether it’s changing things around in your home or workspace every now and then, giving yourself a change of scenery in the middle of the day, or going on a weekend getaway and missing the monthly dinner with friends, changing your scenery is essential.
 This trains your brain to be open to new ideas and breaking the routine.